Enroll in Child Support Services

-You can apply for services using the three simple methods below.
+You can enroll for services by using one of the simple methods below.

-- Walk in our office during regular business hours to pick up an application.
+- Visit our office during regular business hours

-Once the Department of Child Support Services receives a completed application and request for services, we will open a case within 20 calendar days.
+Once the Department of Child Support Services receives an enrollment request, we will open a case within 20 calendar days.
 You will receive a case opening packet with your child support case number.
 You will also receive a temporary PIN to access the Customer Connect website and phone system (IVR).

 How Is A Court Order For Child Support Obtained?

 If she/he makes no contact with our office, the court will enter a judgment based on the information in the Summons and Complaint.
-This process can be delayed if the non-custodial parent lives in another state or if we do not have a current address for her/him.
+This process can be delayed if the parent paying support lives in another state or if we do not have a current address for her/him.

 If you were served with a Summons and Complaint, please do not ignore it.
 If you want a hearing, you or your attorney should file an answer.
 You may also contact this office to resolve the case.
 If you do not respond, it may result in a court order that is not based on actual circumstances.

 How Is Support Calculated?

 The amount of a child support order is determined by a formula set by State law.
 The formula, called the Guideline Calculator, is so complex that a computer program is used for the calculation.
 You can use the public Guideline Calculator at the following link: